whouishere/raysnake/README.md

 If you want a debug build, pass `-DCMAKE_BUILD_TYPE=Debug` to the first `cmake` command.

-If you don't have raylib 4.2 installed for CMake, it will fetch the raylib source from GitHub and build it automatically for you.
+If you don't have raylib 4.5 installed for CMake, it will fetch the raylib source from GitHub and build it automatically for you.

 Then the built binary will be on the `build` directory.

 ### Web build
-There's also experimental compatibility for the web available.
+It's also possible to play the game on the browser with WebAssembly.
 To build a target for browsers, first follow [Emscripten][emscripten]'s install instructions and use a slightly different `cmake` command:

 ```
 emcmake cmake -B build/emscripten -S . -DPLATFORM=Web